“And the nations will know that I am the Lord who sanctifies Israel, when My sanctuary is in their midst forever.” (Ez 37:28)

 4. There they will join in a great marriage feast, The “Marriage Feast of the Lamb,” in which the church is united to Christ as His bride.

-5. At the end of the Tribulation, Christ will return with his glorified saints to reign with them over an earth restored to its original splendor.
+5. At the end of the Tribulation, Christ will return with his glorified bride to reign with them over an earth restored to its original splendor.

 6. God will save 144,000 Jews from death during the Tribulation.
 They will recognize Jesus Christ as their Messiah and enter His millennial kingdom with the returning saints, but in their natural bodies.

-7. During Christ’s earthly reign these Jews will glorify God among the nations by worshiping Him in righteousness in a new temple.
+8. During Christ’s earthly reign the Jews will glorify God among the nations by worshiping Him in righteousness.
 They will also experience all the temporal and spiritual blessings of the Old Testament covenant that they had forfeited by their former disobedience.

 8. At the end of this time, Satan and all his followers will be destroyed and the millennial kingdom will give way to a new heaven and earth in which God the Father will reign forever.